 Log-on instructions to the student portal are provided by Admissions at the point of application.
 Access to the Canvas LMS is provided by Information Technology within twenty-four to forty-eight (24-48) hours of enrollment.
-A live session during a scheduled Welcome Day prior to the beginning of the term demonstrates both student portal and Canvas LMS access.

 Online integrity is also demonstrated through the use of Respondus Monitor and Lockdown Browser for online testing.